iworks/og/readme.txt

 * Updated iWorks Rate to 2.0.3.

 = 2.9.1 (2021-06-23) =
-* Added check image exists instead just processing.
+* Added check that the image exists instead of just processing.
 * Renamed directory `vendor` into `includes`.
 * Updated iWorks Rate to 2.0.0.